The Soldier's Details

 Till I lose sight of you, and see Christ instead.’

 Tom’s parents Joseph Henry Wearn married 1895 near Broken Hill NSW to Margaret Ann Rogers who was born 1874 Wallaroo, South Australia.
 Both were large families and employed in mining.

 Tom married Edith Edwards (born Boulder about 1902) about 1934 in Kalgoorlie/Boulder and they had two daughters.
 Tom’s daughter Lily May Wearn born in 1937, married had several children and died in 2005 aged 68 years.

 Tom’s mother Margaret died September 1932 Boulder and his father died in 1938.

-In the 1934 Electoral Roll Tom was residing in Kalgoorlie and working as a wood carter.
+In the 1934 Electoral Roll Tom was residing in Boulder and working as a wood carter.
+Following his marriage, Tom and Edith or ‘Edie’ were living at Forrest St, Boulder 1936.
+Continuing his job as wood carter.

 - Selarang Camp Changi - Singapore